CSA-OCP-GER/unicorn/challenges.network-policies.md

 ## Here is what you will learn ##

 - learn about the differnet isolation approaches
+- install cluster with either Azure CNI or kubenet and enable different NetworkPolicy solutions
 - apply NetworkPolicy definitions to isolate workloads on one Kubernetes cluster

 ## Tenant / Team / Environment Isolation ##